Last updated: June 12, 2023

 Starting at the end of the Devonshire Street Tunnel at Central Station, the Goods Line runs through a vibrant urban hub, home to various educational, cultural and media institutions.

-The pedestrian walkway includes bike paths, table tennis tables, study pods, outdoor work spaces, playgrounds and a extra large, bright yellow communal table.
+The pedestrian walkway includes bike paths, table tennis tables, study pods, outdoor workspaces, playgrounds, and a large, bright yellow communal table.

 Parts of the old train track have been preserved, which you can still clearly see as you walk along the Goods Line.